qwertie/ecsharp/lemp/install.md

 ---
 title: "Installing LeMP"
 layout: article
+redirectDomain: ecsharp.net
 ---

-First, clone the [Loyc respository](https://github.com/qwertie/Loyc) from GitHub, or download and extract the [repository's zip file](https://github.com/qwertie/Loyc/archive/master.zip), because I haven't yet figured out how to do that magic auto-installation via NuGet.
+First, clone the [Loyc respository](https://github.com/qwertie/Loyc) from GitHub, or just download the [latest release](https://github.com/qwertie/ecsharp/releases).
+If you cloned the repo, browse to the `Lib\LeMP` folder.
+If you downloaded the latest release, unzip it to a new folder of your choice, and go there.

 ![](lemp-install-1.png)